-We defined the startup period from FY 2017 to FY 2019 to establish management organization and

-PIs, filling laboratories with researchers.
+We defined the startup period from FY 2017 to FY 2019 to establish management organization and PIs, filling laboratories with researchers.
 Immediately after award decision in October, we followed UTokyo procedures to set up IRCN under the UTokyo Institutes for Advanced Study (UTIAS).
 An administrative office modeled after the existing WPI institute, Kavli IPMU, was established so as to be immediately responsive to the Director's decisions.
 Space under one roof was secured for renovation and installation of new laboratories in the first medical building.
 The desired staffing of 16 PIs and lab members was exceeded by 2020.
-Core facilities were immediately set up.
+Core facilities were immediately set up and MOU negotiations with foreign partner scheduled to become satellites will begin in FY 2017 and formally established by written agreement during FY 2018.